A Woman Called Magdalene

 Readers will recall that one of the inscriptions we found on one of the ossuaries in the nearby Patio tomb also read Mara.
 Is it just another form of the name Martha?
 In looking through all 650 ossuary inscriptions that are extant we discover that Mara is also quite rare, with only five examples other than the two in the Talpiot tombs.[xiv]

 I am convinced that Mara is an honorific title not a proper name per se.[xv]
 Mara and Martha are related; they both come from the Aramaic masculine word Mar, which means “Master” or “Lord” in English.[xvi]
 This is true still in Modern Hebrew today.
 One can address a man formally as “Mar,” meaning “Sir” or “Mister.”
 It is a title not a name.
 If you add the feminine ending to Mar you get Mara—it is that simple.
 The problem is we have no good word in English to translate the feminine.
 If we try “Mistress” there are negative connotations.
 “Lordess” sounds awkward, and “Madame” surely will not work.
 English simply has no good alternative for the feminine, while we use the masculine constantly.
 The followers of Jesus called him “Lord” or “Master,” but how would we translate that title for a woman in English—perhaps one they also honored as his companion, partner, and wife?
 Probably our best equivalent in English is “the Lady,” which is the formal feminine form of the masculine Lord.
 When Catholics speak of “Our Lady,” referring to Mary the mother of Jesus, they are preserving and echoing this very honorific title—they just don’t use it for Mary Magdalene.
 As we shall see she was vilified as a whore or as mentally unstable, or both, and was finally written out of any dominant version of the rise and development of Christianity.
-Fortunately we can pick up her muted and forgotten story as we will see in subsequently in this series of post.
+Fortunately we can pick up her muted and forgotten story as we will see subsequently in this series of posts.

-There are two other ossuary inscriptions that are relevant to a proper understanding the Mariamene Mara inscription.
+There are two other ossuary inscriptions that are relevant to a proper understanding of the Mariamene Mara inscription.
 The first refers to two males, a Matthew and a Simon, who are called “masters” of their tomb—meaning they own it.
 The word there for master is the plural of Mar.
 It is obvious that when it comes to males there is no hesitation to read Mar as a title.
 Even Jesus was referred to as Mar in the New Testament, in the early Christian Aramaic prayer—Mar-na-tha—meaning “our Lord come (1 Corinthians 16:22).”[xvii]
 The second inscription names a woman named Alexa, who is called Mara—just as in the Mariamene inscription.
 Rather than a second name, I take it as a title, so the inscription would read: “this is the ossuary of Alexa, [the] Lady.”
 It is a title of honor.
 Her name is given in the possessive case—showing the ossuary belongs to her, but her title is nominative—indicating it is not part of her proper name.

 For a complete treatment of Mary Magdalene, especially understood in the context of the two Talpiot tombs and their latest findings, see our book, The Jesus Discovery.